Join Humanities to Go!

 • The degree to which the program would expand the current HTG catalog by drawing on a field, covering a topic, or using a presentation style that is not already represented and grow the reach or appeal of HTG to a broader audience.

-• Proposals on topics related to the 250th anniversary of the Declaration of Independence (America’s Semiquincentennial or Sestercentennial) or The Promises and Perils of Innovation will be given priority.
+• Proposals on topics related to The Promises and Perils of Innovation and Sense of Place will be given priority.

 How to Apply